-The externship is undertaken following the successful completion of all classroom training, and consists 180 clock hours.
-Students will practice the skills necessary to perform the duties of a medical assistant in the administrative and clinical role.
-Students will also develop professional behaviors while delivering patient care.
-Externship sites may be chosen by the student with prior approval from the department of career services or may be performed with an established site of the College.
+The externship is undertaken following the successful completion of all classroom and laboratory training.
+The externship consists of 180 clock hours served in a medical office, clinic, or urgent care facility performing duties and skills a professional medical assistant is expected to complete in the administrative and clinical roles.
+Students will develop professional behaviors while delivering good patient care.
+Externship sites may be selected by the student with prior approval from the Career Services Director and the Medical Assistant Department Head.